ncoghlan/misc/notes/python3/questions_and_answers.rst

 and effort to a transition that would cost them more in time and energy in the near term than it would save them for years to come.

 Since I had seen variants of these questions several times over the years, I started this FAQ as an intermittently updated record of my thoughts on the topic, with updates generally being prompted by new iterations of the questions.
+I gave Sumana Harihareswara co-maintainer access in September 2019 so she could aid in updating it, but for simplicity's sake will retain the first-person singular ("I") throughout.
 You can see the full history of changes in the `source repo`_.

 The views expressed below are my own.
 While many of them are shared by other core developers, and I use "we" in several places where I believe